-Acoustix is an independent hearing clinic and we work with all industry leaders and major hearing aid brands such as Widex, Signia, Phonak, Oticon, GN ReSound, etc. Our commitment is to you and your hearing, not to a specific manufacturer.
-Each hearing aid is fitted and programmed for your specific needs, so contact us and we can establish which hearing aid technology is right for you.
+Acoustix is an independent auckland hearing clinic and we work with cutting edge hearing aid technology brands such as Widex, Signia, Phonak, Oticon, GN ReSound, etc. Our commitment is to you and your hearing, not to a specific manufacturer.
+Each hearing aid is fitted and programmed for your specific needs, so contact us and we can establish which hearing aid is right for you.

 Development in digital signal processing technology and advanced electronic design has led to hearing aids becoming much smaller and more sophisticated, made from miniaturised, complex and compact electronics.

 Types of hearing aidsHearing aids come in different styles with numerous models and features.
 The primary styles of hearing aids are Receiver-In-Canal (RIC), Behind-The-Ear (BTE), In-The-Ear (ITE), In-The-Canal (ITC) and Completely-In-Canal (CIC).
 Some hearing aids are so small that when worn, they are virtually invisible because they either fit neatly inside your ear canal or behind your ear.We will fit, and let you trial, hearing aids that you prefer and will provide the most benefit.
 We offer a one-month trial period with full support, advice and fine tuning to ensure optimum performance from your hearing aids.

 Can a hearing aid stop tinnitus?Hearing aids cannot stop or cure tinnitus.
 When there is hearing loss present that benefits from aiding, the amplification from the hearing aids may provide relief from internal noise symptoms caused by tinnitus.
 Some hearing aids have added features that may help further alleviate the symptoms of tinnitus or ringing in the ears.